ozencgungor/Pairs_Trading_Kalman/README.md

 Pairs are selected by clustering and checking for co-integration within clusters.
 Pairs are then further tested for their spreads mean reversion behavior by calculating the Hurst exponent and the halflife of mean reversion of the spread.

-Install the requirements using `python -m pip install -r requirements.txt` and to generate the results run:
+Install the requirements using `python -m pip install -r requirements.txt`.
+The requirements are generated via pipreqs.

+To generate the results run:

 ```SHELL
 python kalman_pairs_testing.py --plot iplot=False --minusdvol 50000000 \